crossbario/autobahn-python/docs/reference/autobahn.asyncio.rst

 WAMP-over-WebSocket Protocols and Factories
 -------------------------------------------

-Base classes for WAMP-WebSocket clients and servers using asyncio.
+Classes for WAMP-WebSocket clients and servers using asyncio.

 .. autoclass:: autobahn.asyncio.websocket.WampWebSocketServerProtocol
     :members: